Birmingham Repertory Theatre: Broad Street

 One of the theatre's most notable productions is the stage version of Raymond Briggs' The Snowman which first premiered in 1993.
 It has since been presented at the Rep regularly at Christmas, as well at Sadler's Wells (Peacock Theatre) and across the UK and the world.

 Between 2011 and 2013, the theatre was closed for rebuilding, as part of the Library of Birmingham complex.
 The company continued to perform from other local theatres during that time such as the New Alexandra Theatre, Crescent Theatre and The Old Rep.

 There are two blue plaques on the exterior of the building, one commemorating the pioneer of aseptic surgery, Sampson Gamgee, who once lived on the site.

+Auditorium of Birmingham Repertory Theatre (The Rep), seen from the stage - March 2022.

 The Rep also has a youth theatre called "The Young Rep" which attend Saturday classes and produce and perform their own drama.
 Recently, the Young Rep have put on productions on the Main House Stage such as The Rotters Club and E. R. Braithwaite's To Sir With Love.
 DNA by Dennis Kelly was also performed by the Young Rep in the Studio Theatre in early 2018.

 In the autumn of 2020, The Rep revealed that they would hire spaces to operate a Nightingale Court from December that year to until the summer of 2021 to secure its future in the face of closure due to the COVID-19 pandemic.
 This move divided opinion and was not received well by some artists, creatives and community leaders.

+In July 2026, a revival of the Stephen Sondheim musical Sweeney Todd: The Demon Barber of Fleet Street starring Ramin Karimloo in the title role, Meow Meow as Mrs Lovett and David Bedella as Judge Turpin was directed by Joe Murphy in his inaugural season as Artistic Director.
+It became the Rep's most successful musical production, breaking box office records.